 The exercise of a special power of appointment takes effect as a selection among the objects1, and as a delegated disposition by the creator of the power.
 Therefore, by exercising the power, the donee may not create estates or interests which the creator of the power could not himself in like circumstances have created by some other disposition, instead of creating the power2.
-In other words, while the circumstances in which the appointment is made are considered and taken into account, the perpetuity period is reckoned from the time of creation of the power, that is to say, from
+In other words, while the circumstances in which the appointment is made are considered and taken into account, the perpetuity period is reckoned from the time of creation of the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.